 After the bleeding incision, the next steps in the slaughter process may only be performed as long as no more signs of life can be detected (at least 180 seconds).
-The effectiveness of the stunning process must be regularly examined before the bleeding stage (random sample testing based on Requirement 3.3.3) in order to establish whether the animal is unconscious.
+The effectiveness of the stunning must be checked without a time delay before and after the haemostatic puncture and also during bleeding (random sample testing based on Requirement 3.3.3) in order to establish whether the animal is unconscious.

-If the blood is collected for further processing, it must be stored/transported in such a way that it reaches 3 °C as soon as possible.
-It is vital for carcasses and blood to be clearly assigned if the pro-portion of slaughtered QS animals is under 100 % and the blood is to be marketed as a QS product.
+If the blood is collected for further processing, it must be stored/transported in such a way that it reaches 3°C as soon as possible.
+It is vital for carcasses and blood to be clearly assigned if the pro-portion of slaughtered QS animals is under 100% and the blood is to be marketed as a QS product.